 Tony Prestedge was appointed to the Board in August 2007 and was previously Group Operations Director of Portman Building Society.
-He has held a number of senior management and executive roles at Barclays plc, including Managing Director Home Finance, and was a member of the Retail Banking Executive Committee.
-Tony is accountable for the Group's Strategic Transformation and his divisional reports include Transformation Planning and IT Strategy, Transformation Delivery and Change Management, Human Resources and Technology Services.
-Additionally Tony is accountable for leading the implementation of the Banking Systems Replacement Program.
+He has held a number of senior management and executive roles at Barclays plc, including Managing Director Home Finance and a Member of the Retail Banking Executive Committee.
+He is currently responsible for Change Management, Human Resources, Corporate Affairs, Strategy and Planning, Group Legal, Secretariat and Member Services and Regional Brands inclusive of Derbyshire, Cheshire and Dunfermline Building Societies.
+He is currently a Trustee of The Nationwide Foundation.